Dealing with mini roundabouts

 First of all there are two prerequisite skills which you should have that will go a long way to helping you deal with roundabouts and get you confident for the UK driving test.

 2. You should be able to make smooth gear changes down, using block gear changes where necessary.
 Again practice changing down various gears until you are confident in this area.
 The key here is you use the brakes to slow down the car and then select the right gear to continue at that speed.
 Using block gear changes on the UK driving test will give you extra kudos with the examiner, as this is an advanced driving skill.
+Note: You should not be taking your eyes of the road to change gears!

 First tip don't bother about signalling to come off a mini-roundabout, they are too small, and you usually don't have enough time to do it while you are steering and still keep proper control of the vehicle.

-Second, you only need to signal at a mini roundabout when you are either turning right or left, so if following the road ahead no signals are required on a mini roundabout, as they could be confusing to other road users.
+Second, you only need to signal at a mini roundabout when you are either turning right or left, so if following the road ahead no signals are required on a mini roundabout, as they would be confusing to other road users.

-Third, when your instructor or examiner on the driving test is referring to a mini roundabout, there is a word that is constantly absent EXIT (some DSA examiners do mention exits, but remember not to signal to exit unless you can do so safely).
+Third, when your instructor or examiner on the driving test is referring to a mini roundabout, there is a word that is constantly absent EXIT (some DVSA examiners do mention exits, but remember not to signal to exit unless you can do so safely).
 The instruction will usually be 'at the roundabout I want you to turn right'

 Okay now lets deal with the approach and what you need to do when you get to the roundabout.